 I provide updates when:

 - the thesis in my original report changes.

 - I have more to add.

 I will continue providing updates until I decide the investment is no longer worth following.

-I will not be providing updates based on price fluctuations or trivial news.
+I will not be providing updates/spamming you based on price fluctuations or trivial news.